Trevor-Z/Match-Flow-Score/README.md

 From SF6 replay video data, we compute a 100-point Match Flow Score showing how even (a win with few points) or lopsided (a win with many points) a round was.
 Or even whether the losing side actually played better and only lost because it was a very close call (a win with negative points).

-The information used: round duration, winner’s health at KO (or margin at timeout), time each player went without being hit, and the number of times each was hit.
+The information used: round duration, winner’s health at KO (or margin at timeout), how long each player went without being hit, and the number of times each one was hit.

 These become four weighted terms (see match_flow_score_from_series in Match_Flow_Score_tool.py):